AngusKung/Efficient_Surface_Detection/README.md

-This is the implementation of the paper "Efficient Surface Detection for Augmented Reality on 3D Point Clouds" by Yen-Cheng Kung, Yung-Lin Huang, Shao-Yi Chien.
+This is the implementation of the paper "Efficient Surface Detection for Augmented Reality on 3D Point Clouds" by Yen-Cheng Kung, Yung-Lin Huang and Shao-Yi Chien.

 To run this code,<br />
 PCL 1.7(Point Cloud Library) and its supplementary is required,<br />